‘Grey’s Anatomy,’ Scandal’ & ‘HTGAWM’ Return Delayed A Week By Trump Family Special

-Fans of Grey’s Anatomy, Scandal, and How to Get Away With Murder have been waiting months to see the next episode of their favorite #TGIT show on ABC, which was supposed to debut on January 19th, but has now been pushed back a week, and will show on the 26th.
-This move was made suddenly, and is as a result of a special on the Trump family.
+Fans of Grey’s Anatomy, Scandal, and How to Get Away With Murder have been waiting months to see the next episode of their favorite #TGIT show on ABC.
+The new episodes were supposed to debut on January 19th, but they have now been pushed back a week and will show on the 26th.
+This move was made suddenly, and it is as a result of a special on the Trump family.

-The most awaited show is Scandal, which has not made its new season debut yet, owing to star Kerry Washington’s pregnancy.
-But while HTGAWM left fans on another huge cliffhanger, Grey’s Anatomy stopped short of revealing the secrets between Owen and Nathan Riggs, says the Inquisitr.
+The most awaited show is Scandal, which has not made its new season debut yet owing to star Kerry Washington’s pregnancy.
+But while HTGAWM left fans on another huge cliffhanger, Grey’s Anatomy stopped short of revealing the secrets between Owen and Nathan Riggs, according to the Inquisitr.
 With a relationship brewing between Riggs and Meredith Grey, Riggs is getting further and further into the fold, but what exactly happened to Owen’s sister is still a mystery.

 The incredible #Scandal Cast and Executive Producers at #TCA17 pic.twitter.com/4lhq9ONzHp